vigorox/flutter_flavors_demo/README.md

 # flutter_flavors_demo
-An demo to show how to create Flutter white label apps
+An demo to show how to create Flutter white label apps by flavors

 ## Flavors
 * Check ***base_app** and **ext_app*** folders